-Parry’s agave is excellent as a specimen plant in any garden as long as all of its requirements are met.
+Parry’s agave is excellent as a specimen plant in any garden landscape as long as all of its requirements are met.
 If you have a large open dry area that needs coverage, a mass planting can be quite spectacular in areas like rock gardens.

 In colder settings, the plant may add winter interest as long as temperatures don’t drop too low.
 Agave parryi also does well as a large container accent plant in areas where it will not tolerate the winter.

 Popular Parryi Varieties: